OndraFoltyn/digital-electronics-1/labs/04-addder/preparation.md

     | 1 | 0 | 1 | 1 | 0 |
     | 1 | 1 | 0 | 1 | 0 |
     | 1 | 1 | 1 | 1 | 1 |

+3. Find the relationship between half adder and full adder logic diagrams.

+4. See schematic of the [CPLD expansion board](../../Docs/cpld_expansion.pdf) and find out the connection of LEDs, push buttons, and slide switches.